 *Excluding due to a known medical reason other than COVID-19

 What is contact tracing, and how will it be handled?

 The CDC defines contact tracing as “part of the process of supporting patients and warning contacts of exposure in order to stop chains of transmission.”
 Students who test positive for COVID-19 in Georgia will be contacted by the Georgia Public Health Department for contact tracing from the date of onset of symptoms.
 Students should begin working on developing a list of close contacts in the intervening time.
-According to the CDC, “for COVID-19, a close contact is defined as anyone who was within 6 feet of an infected person for at least 15 minutes starting from 48 hours before the person began feeling sick until the time the patient was isolated.”
+According to the CDC, “for COVID-19, a close contact is defined as anyone who was within 6 feet of an infected person for at least 15 minutes (cumulative over 24 hours) starting from 48 hours before the person began feeling sick until the time the patient was isolated.”
 Upon notification of a potential positive test, the College will also conduct its own internal tracking process in order to move as expeditiously as possible to contain potential spread.

 Will counseling services still be available?

 Counseling services will continue by appointment.
 Counselors will take appropriate precautions for in person appointments and will also be offering telecounseling as able.
-In addition, the College will be contracting with Virtual Health to provide 24/7 counseling to all students.
-The first three sessions with Virtual Health are paid by the college.
-Students will bear the cost of additional sessions and can use health insurance.

 What will the academic experience be like this semester?